therealtrex/GCP-GDIMacGyver/content/Lab2_dataflow/lab_2_dataflow.en.md

 > Afer a few seconds more fields will appear below for you to fill in.

 >[!IMPORTANT]
 > The next section of the lab is tricky.
-Please take your time and reade the steps carefully!
+Please take your time and read the steps carefully!
 When it doubt ask your instructor!

 - Enter in the following details required for the Pub/Sub Dataflow template